clcorrigan/SwissTPH-drug-classification/README.md

 1. Each separate category has it's own row in the codebook.
 The format is not such that there is one cell that has all the data in one block.
     - For Example:
     > 75=Céfadroxil OU Oracéfal|55=Céfixime OU Oroken OU Ofiken OU Fixim|63=Doxycycline OU Vibra|64=Erythromycine (Ery)|65=Flucloxacilline OU Staphypen OU Flustaph|67=Isoniazide (sans rifampicine, etc) OU Rimifon|68=Mupirocine OU Bactroban|70=Phénoxyméthylpénicilline OU Ospen|71=Rifampicine (sans isoniazide etc) OU Rimactan|38=Rifampicine / Isoniazide (RH)|39=Rifampicine / Isoniazide / Pyrazinamide / Ethambutol (RHZE) OU Lamprène|74=Chlortétracycline OU Tétracycline OU Auréomycine|96=Aucun des éléments ci-dessus
-    All being in the "value" category would not work and would lead to errors.
+    - All being in the "value" category would not work and would lead to errors.
 2. For cells that hold multiple different drug names that apply to a specific category or value
     - Each value needs to be seperated by an OR, either uppercase or lower case
         - If you are using the codebook from a language is not English, you need to go and change the values between drugs to be OR
         - This does not apply for drugs that are in parentheses, for example \(Amox\)
 3. The headers that matter are db_name, label, type, value, and category
-       - If the headers are not spelled in these exact manners, please change them to fit
+       - If the headers are not spelled this way exactly
-4. Drug name spellings matter, but things are not case sensitive.
+4. Drug name spellings matter, but things are not case sensitive
+    - If you have drug names that are in an language that uses accents, go back in the drug information and include spellings both with and without accents
-     -
+          - Example
+              - Change "Céfadroxil OR Oracéfal" to be "Céfadroxil OR Oracéfal OR Cefadroxil OR Oracefal"
+    - If there are common acronyms or alternate spellings include those as well
+    - You do not need to account for capital or lowercase letters

+### Data Requirements
+Most of the time the codebook already matches the data so everything should be good.
+- Currently in the data there will be two different versions of drug data
+      1. One that has "_hf" at the end.
+This comes from the health facility as opposed to from the drug information.
+              - As of 28 June 2023: These scripts ignore the health facility data.